2016 Monaco Grand Prix: Post-race

-At the podium interviews, conducted by former Formula One driver Martin Brundle, Hamilton thanked his team and expressed satisfaction about how the race went.
+At the podium interviews, conducted by Sky Sports F1 commentator Martin Brundle (who had suffered a heart attack whilst running to do the podium interviews), Hamilton thanked his team and expressed satisfaction about how the race went.
 He pointed to the problems of driving on the full wet tyres for such a long distance, saying that they were about to "drop off", meaning to lose much of their grip to the race surface, when he came in to change.
 He complimented Ricciardo on driving "phenomenally all weekend".
 Ricciardo himself lamented his misfortune in losing the race during his second pit stop.
 In regard to his team's error and their different strategy at the previous race in Spain, which he felt had cost him a chance at victory there as well, he said: "Two weekends in a row I've been screwed now.
 It sucks.
 It hurts."
 He emphasised that it had not been his decision to pit at that time, but that the team had called him in and criticised them for not being ready when he arrived.
 Sergio Pérez on the other hand was "extremely happy" with the performance by him and the team, saying that the race was his favourite podium finish while driving for Force India.

 Speaking about the moment when Nico Rosberg let him past in the early stages of the race, Hamilton told the press that he had thanked his teammate for "being a gentleman".
 When asked how painful it had been to be asked to let Hamilton go by, Rosberg said: "It was more painful the feeling that I had in the car.
 That was the worst.
 Around Monaco, that's not a nice feeling to have.
 I had no confidence at all.
 The second thing [team order] was just a consequence of that."
 Mercedes's motorsport director Toto Wolff also praised Rosberg for working for the team and moving to the side without questioning the team's decision.
 Rosberg was however unable to give an explanation for his slow pace during the early stages.
 He pointed to the possibility that his car's tyre and brake temperatures had been particularly affected by the period behind the safety car.